angt/secret/README.md

  - No configuration.
 Get back your file and you're done.
  - Secret's name (hostname, mail, login, etc.) are also encrypted.
  - Secret agent only trusts subprocesses.
 Not all user processes!
 How nice is that?
+ - Unstored secrets!
+Derived from a simple key and a passphrase.
  - Supports multiple passphrases.
 Not super user-friendly but nice to have.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)